Faculty

 Courses Taught

-Theories of Career Development, Ethics and Standards of Practice, Clinical Mental Health Counseling Internship, and other graduate level counselor preparation courses
+Ethics and Standards of Practice, Appraisal/Assessment in Counseling, Counseling Children and Adolescents, Multicultural Counseling, Theories of Career Development, Internship, and other graduate-level counselor preparation courses

 Research

-Professor Friedman’s current research focuses on school counselors’ use of data in comprehensive school counseling programs.
-One of the data behaviors she is most interested in exploring is how data is used in schools to recognize and address inequities.
-Additionally, she is interested in learning about how school counselors utilize data as a form of advocacy to address barriers impeding students’ success.
-Her hope is that this research will provide valuable information for the preparation of counselors-in-training in using data to inform their practice as counselors.
+Dr. Friedman’s current research focuses on school counselors’ use of data in comprehensive school counseling programs.
+One of the data behaviors she is most interested in exploring is how schools use data to recognize and address inequities.
+Additionally, Dr. Friedman is interested in learning about how school counselors utilize data as a form of advocacy to address barriers impeding students’ success.
+Relatedly, her research also focuses on the preparation of counselors-in-training in using data to inform their practice as counselors.
 She has also researched adjunct instructors’ experiences with professional gatekeeping.
 Lastly, her research interests are also impacted by students’ research interests.
-She has co-presented with students on projects as well as supported their independent projects.
+She has co-presented with students on projects and supported their independent projects.